Scaling silicon-based quantum computing using CMOS technology: State-of-the-art, Challenges and Perspectives: Challenges at the quantum-classical interface

-To reduce further the noise temperature, quantum-limited amplifiers such as the Josephson parameter amplifier (JPA) could be used in conjunction with dispersive readout sensors as the first amplifying stage~\cite{Schaal2019_2}, an approach routinely used for superconducting qubits~\cite{Arute2019}.
+To reduce further $T_\text{N}$, quantum-limited amplifiers such as the Josephson parameter amplifier (JPA) could be used in conjunction with dispersive readout sensors~\cite{Schaal2020}, an approach routinely used for superconducting qubits~\cite{Arute2019}.
 The JPA in phase-preserving mode enables reducing the readout time by an order of magnitude with respect to conventional cryogenic amplifiers and in phase-sensitive mode could enable going beyond the quantum-limit using quadrature squeezing.
-For large amplification bandwidth necessary for frequency multiplexing, travelling wave amplifiers (TWPA) may be used.
-And for full-integration, parametric amplifiers based on the dissipationless quantum capacitance of silicon quantum dots need to be explored~\cite{Esterli2019}.
+For large amplification bandwidth necessary for FDMA, travelling wave amplifiers (TWPA) may be used.
+And for full-integration, parametric amplifiers based on the dissipationless quantum capacitance of silicon QDs could be explored~\cite{Esterli2019}.

-The control path in Fig.~\ref{Fig2}(b) shows DACs, IQ modulators and radio-frequency amplifiers aimed to assist controlling the qubits, potentially through multiplexing.
+The control path in Fig.~\ref{Fig2}b shows DACs, IQ modulators and rf amplifiers aimed to assist controlling the qubits, potentially through multiplexing.
 Spin control is achieved through local oscillators that are IQ modulated to create a series of carefully timed envelopes.
-In recent demonstrations using cryo-CMOS integrated circuits \cite{Bardin2019,Patra2020}, operation has been based on a programmable frequency, spanning from 1 to 20~GHz, so as to allow for sufficient flexibility in the type and number of qubits that can be controlled.
-More recently, the digital section of the control has grown substantially, to perform sophisticated modulation of $4\times32$ frequencies, which are upconverted only in the last radio-frequency stage~\cite{Patra2020}.
-This approach could deliver the desired performance at power consumption compatible with 4~K operation for several tens of qubits simultaneously (1~mW/qubit) but would require further advancements.
-Furthermore, it has high flexibility in terms of signal generation, enabling a provable minimization of electrical cross-talk through spectral overlap in the control of individual qubits.
+In recent demonstrations using cryo-CMOS integrated circuits \cite{Bardin2019,Patra2020,Dijk2020}, operation has been based on a programmable frequency, spanning from 1 to 20~GHz, so as to allow for sufficient flexibility in the type and number of qubits that can be controlled.
+More recently, the digital section of the control has grown substantially, to perform sophisticated modulation of $4\times32$ frequencies, which are upconverted only in the last rf stage~\cite{Patra2020}.
+This approach has been used to control electron spin qubits in SiGe with the same fidelity as with commercial instruments at room temperature and could deliver the desired performance at power consumption compatible with 4~K operation for several tens of qubits simultaneously (1~mW/qubit)~\cite{Xue2021}.
+Recently, a fully integrated cryo-CMOS chip combining both control MW signals in the 11-to-17 GHz range and readout on the 200-to-600~MHz range based for rf-SETs has been demonstrated at 4~K~\cite{Park2021}.